Muddy Waters: Performances and crossover, 1958–1970

 In 1967, he re-recorded several blues standards with Bo Diddley, Little Walter, and Howlin' Wolf, which were marketed as Super Blues and The Super Super Blues Band albums in Chess' attempt to reach a rock audience.
 The Super Super Blues Band united Howlin' Wolf and Muddy Waters, who had a long-standing rivalry.
 It was, as Ken Chang wrote in his AllMusic review, flooded with "contentious studio banter [...] more entertaining than the otherwise unmemorable music from this stylistic train wreck".
-In 1968, at the instigation of Marshall Chess, he recorded Electric Mud, an album intended to revive his career by backing him with Rotary Connection, a psychedelic soul band that Chess had put together.
-The album proved controversial; although it reached number 127 on the Billboard 200 album chart, it was scorned by many critics, and eventually disowned by Muddy Waters himself:
+In 1968, at the insistence of Marshall Chess, he recorded Electric Mud, an album intended to revive his career by backing him with Rotary Connection, a psychedelic soul band that Chess had put together.
+The album proved controversial; although it reached number 127 on the Billboard 200 album chart, it was scorned by many critics, and eventually disowned by Muddy himself:

 Nonetheless, six months later he recorded a follow-up album, After the Rain, which had a similar sound and featured many of the same musicians.

-Later in 1969, he recorded and released the album Fathers and Sons, which featured a return to his classic Chicago blues sound.
+Later in 1969, he recorded and released the album Fathers and Sons, where he returned to his classic Chicago sound.
 Fathers and Sons had an all-star backing band that included Michael Bloomfield and Paul Butterfield, longtime fans whose desire to play with him was the impetus for the album.
 It was the most successful album of Muddy Waters' career, reaching number 70 on the Billboard 200.